 Allah is pleased with them and they are pleased with Him.
 He has prepared for them Gardens of Jannah...

 We will not deride or degrade any of them; rather we will mention only their virtue and nobility.
+Im $\bar{a}$ m al-Bukh $\bar{a}$ r $\bar{i}$ said:

-Imām al-Bukhārī خَمَانَكُ said: Whoever finds fault and criticises Muʿāwiyah and ʿAmr ibn al-ʿĀs (as well as Ṭalḥah, Zubayr, ʿĀʾishah and Mughīrah ibn Shuʿbah صلى الله عليه وسلم, who are superior than them in rank), his heart is sick and he is classified as a Rāfiḍī.1 It was the Saba'iyyah who forced the hand 'Alī and 'Alī and separated from him when he attempted to reconcile and end the fighting by accepting the arbitration.
-It was there insistence that prompted him to leave Madīnah and confront Ṭalḥah and Zubayr (and the second the Syrians, thus leaving the ummah in disarray within a short period of eight months, wherein it was only Muslim lives that were lost.
+Whoever finds fault and criticises Muʻāwiyah and ʻAmr ibn al-ʻĀs (as well as Ṭalḥah, Zubayr, ʻĀ'ishah and Mughīrah ibn Shuʻbah , who are superior than them in rank), his heart is sick and he is classified as a Rāfiḍī.1

+It was the Saba'iyyah who forced the hand 'Alī at every juncture, and separated from him when he attempted to reconcile and end the fighting by accepting the arbitration.
+It was there insistence that prompted him to leave Madīnah and confront Ṭalḥah and Zubayr it was they who urged him to march on the Syrians, thus leaving the ummah in disarray within a short period of eight months, wherein it was only Muslim lives that were lost.
 This was the 'fruit' which these Saba'ī conspirators were able to yield.
 O My fellow Muslims!
-Regard 'Alī and to be absolved from all of this and his hands unstained by the blood that was spilt.
-1 Al-Bidāyah wa al-Nihāyah vol. 8 pg.
-139 excused and would say: "O people!
-Do not speak evil of them.
-We thought they were wrong and they thought we were wrong."
-1 In the end, we all desire that our mistakes should be forgiven...
+Regard 'Alī to be absolved from all of this and his hands unstained by the blood that was spilt.